HomeFree Landlord FormsNevada 5-Day Notice to Quit (NRS 40.254)

 The Affidavit Contest and Summary Eviction

-The 5-day notice opens a contest window that is central to the Nevada summary-eviction design.
-Because the summary process can end a tenancy without a full trial, the statute builds in a tenant right to be heard.
+The NRS 40.254 notice opens a contest window that is central to the Nevada summary-eviction design.
+Because the summary process can end a tenancy without a full trial, the statute builds in a tenant right to be heard — and a second right, to ask for a short stay even after losing.

 The tenant’s affidavit.
-Within the 5 judicial days, the tenant may file an affidavit or answer with the justice court identified in the notice, stating the reasons the tenant is not guilty of unlawful detainer — for instance, that the rent was tendered, that the amount demanded is wrong, or that the landlord failed to maintain habitability under NRS Chapter 118A.
+Before the court’s close of business on the fifth judicial day after service, the tenant may file an affidavit or answer with the justice court identified in the notice, stating the reasons the tenant is not guilty of unlawful detainer — for instance, that the underlying notice was never served or was defective, that the breach was cured in time, or that the landlord failed to maintain habitability under NRS Chapter 118A.
 Filing a timely affidavit converts the matter from an administrative posting into a contested hearing.

 The summary order and removal.
-Under NRS 40.253(3)(b)(2), a summary order for removal directs the sheriff or constable to post the order in a conspicuous place at the premises within 24 hours of receiving it, and to remove the tenant not earlier than 24 hours but not later than 36 hours after posting.
-The landlord never performs the lockout — only the sheriff or constable executes the order.
+A summary order for removal directs the sheriff or constable to post the order in a conspicuous place at the premises within 24 hours of receiving it, and to remove the tenant not earlier than 24 hours but not later than 36 hours after posting.
+The landlord never performs the lockout — only the sheriff or constable executes the order, and a landlord who locks out, removes belongings or cuts an essential service instead is exposed under NRS 118A.390 to actual damages plus up to $2,500 fixed by the court.
+After removal, NRS 118A.460(3) requires the landlord to give the former tenant a reasonable opportunity to retrieve essential personal effects during the 5-day period following the eviction.

 Common Mistakes That Void the Notice

-- Skipping the 7-day notice.
-Serving this 5-day unlawful-detainer notice without first serving and expiring a 7-day pay-or-quit under NRS 40.253(1)(a) collapses the sequence.
-The 7-day notice must come first.
+• Skipping the underlying notice.
+Serving this notice without first serving and expiring an NRS 40.251, 40.2514 or 40.2516 notice collapses the sequence.
+The unlawful detainer must already exist.

 Tenant Rights and Remedies

-Nevada tenants served with a 5-day notice of unlawful detainer retain significant statutory rights.
-Understanding them helps a landlord appreciate why the sequence and service must be exact.
+Nevada tenants served with an NRS 40.254 notice to surrender retain significant statutory rights.
+Understanding them helps a landlord appreciate why the ground, the sequence and the service must be exact.

 Right to contest by affidavit.
-The tenant may file an affidavit within the 5 judicial days stating why the tenant is not guilty of unlawful detainer, which forces a hearing before any removal.
-Right to challenge an overstated demand.
-If the amount folds in late fees or non-rent charges, the tenant can defend on the ground that the underlying demand was defective.
+The tenant may file an affidavit before the court’s close of business on the fifth judicial day after service, stating why the tenant is not guilty of unlawful detainer, which forces a hearing before any removal.
+Right to request a stay.
+Under NRS 70.010(2), as NRS 40.254(1)(c)(2) requires the notice to explain, the tenant may ask the court to stay execution of a removal order for up to 10 days on stated reasons.

 Right to raise habitability.
 Under NRS Chapter 118A (NRS 118A.290 and its habitability provisions), a tenant may assert that the landlord failed to maintain the premises, and habitability defenses can be raised in the summary proceeding.
 Right to proper service.
 If the notice was served by the landlord rather than a sheriff, constable, or licensed process server, or if the judicial-day count was short, the tenant can move to have the eviction dismissed on those grounds.